GuizzyQC/sd_api_pictures_tag_injection/README.md

 To run it locally in parallel on the same machine, specify custom `--listen-port` for either Auto1111's or ooba's webUIs.

 ## Features:
+- Dynamic injection of content into SD prompt, upon detection of a request for character selfie or upon detection of preset string
 - API detection (press enter in the API box)
 - VRAM management (model shuffling)
 - Three different operation modes (manual, interactive, always-on)